How to Make a Course with a Real Board

 Resolution

 Please use the highest possible resolution.
 It should not be less than FullHD (1080p).
 The maximum is 4K (2160p).
+Optimal resolution is 2K (1440p).
 The aspect ratio should be 16:9.
 If your conditions don’t let you use 16:9, for example if your table is short or something is visible along the frame edges, then you can use 3:2.

 Video Bitrate

 If it’s possible to adjust bitrate settings on your camera, you should use the highest possible value.
 A higher bitrate results in a higher amount of data in every frame, and, therefore, it allows for more flexibility when editing.
-Acceptable bitrate for FullHD is 25-30 mbps, and 50-60 mbps for 4K.
+Acceptable bitrate for FullHD is 25-30 mbps, 30-40 mbps for 2K, and 50-60 mbps for 4K.

 Codec